-- You must have the knowledge to use the breeding techniques that allow you to reproduce litters of puppies that have the highest percentage of litter turnouts for these desired traits (the number of puppies in a litter that posses all the qualities that your breeding for).
+- You must have the knowledge to use the breeding techniques that allow you to reproduce litters of puppies with the strongest genetic traits and that have the highest percentage of litter turnouts for these desired traits (the number of puppies in a litter that posses all the genes that your breeding for).
 Simple out cross breedings will never produce high percentage litter turnouts ( this would be breeding a good looking dog from one bloodline to a good looking dog from another and hoping for the best) This method will only produce average dogs with some occasional toppers.
 There is a big difference between true breeders and people who just breed dogs. here A good breeder will know how and when to use techniques like Line breeding, Back breeding, and Out crossings. (despite what you may hear on the Internet by some non breeding dog lovers) Every pure bred strain of animal on the planet has gotten that way by using these techniques there is NO other way possible!
 These techniques do require some skill and should not be used by novice breeders as the results could be less than desirable.
 On the other hand the proper use of these breeding techniques will not only allow you to preserve desired traits within a bloodline but also improve upon them!

 - You must have a great passion for breeding.
 You will only be the best at the things in life that you TRULY LOVE!

 - IT’S IMPORTANT THAT NONE OF THESE STEPS BE OVERLOOKED